beamer-bridge/beamer/docs/source/l1_resolution.rst

 * On the target rollup, the ``Messenger`` must only be callable by the ``FillManager`` contract.
 * On L1, the resolver must only accept messages send by a whitelisted L2 messenger for the given chain id.
-* On the source rollup the registry must only accept transactions that have been sent by the L1 messenger.
+* On the source rollup the request manager must only accept transactions that have been sent by the L1 messenger.